itadmin-msvice/docs.msvice.com/README.md

 # docs.msvice.com
-This is the msvice docs site
+This is the msvice docs site - see all relevant changes